 Frequently, bridges have more than one name.
 As an example, in Ireland, there is an old stone arch bridge called Monks Bridge.
 The name Monks Bridge heralds back to the days of medieval monasteries and, obviously, monks.
-Not so obvious is Monks Bridge’s other name — the Wooden Bridge!
-Obviously the stone bridge hardly merits this appellation, and the exact origin of this title is lost in the pages of history.
+That said, it is unclear whether monks actually built the bridge.
+It was associated with a historic monastery, however.

 Another interestingly titled bridge in Ireland is the Babes Bridge, which, at one point in history at least, was known as “Robbers’ Bridge” — reminding one of highwaymen and brigands, although how exactly it gained this name is unknown.
 This bridge is so old that it features a Gothic pointed arch rather than a more conventional rounded one, yet, despite the fact that only one arch of this enormous bridge remains, it is a well-known landmark of the Emerald Isle.

 In Cowley, Kansas, the now lost Fox Bridge had several titles — McCaw, Ellis, and Howe Bridge being among the other names the bridge had been called over the years.
 These various names, after a fashion, spell out the various property owners who lived nearby, such as at the now abandoned farm overlooking the ruins of the once magnificent structure.

 There are other Cowley bridges that retain the names of the early property owners on whose land the bridge was — the Neer and Fromm bridges being prime examples.